jpegleg/kiaproxy/README.md

 The cheap and easy way is to have two different computers running kiaproxy (on separate hardware) and have DNS records for both, however that can still lead to outages.
 A better solution is to use [GSLB](https://www.ibm.com/think/topics/global-server-load-balancing), or something like [CARP](https://www.openbsd.org/faq/pf/carp.html), selecting which kiaproxy server to use in order to minimize downtime for kiaproxy itself.

+Kiaproxy might be used _in front_ of Kubernetes clusters, but can be run within Kubernetes clusters, or maybe in it's own dedicated "load balancer cluster", etc etc.

 ## Project promises